THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 c.
 Formatted storage device with anti-virus software installed and current (Certified Virus-Free)

 d.
-Formatted storage device potentially hazardous to the UCHC Network
+Formatted storage device potentially hazardous to the UCH Network

 e.
 Formatted storage device containing ePHI